chase4eck/workshop-/Class_Notes.md

 ## What is human development?
 - It is development OF the people, FOR the people, and BY the people.
+  - First said by Lincoln at Gettysburg.
+- The focus of human development must change from income to bettering living conditions.
 - Highlights the concept of choice.
 - Crown jewel of human development: the HDI.
   - It is essentially a measure of human development
+  -  Cannot completely measure human development though; this is not really possible
 - 2 types of measures of human development: breadth measure and focus measure.
+  - Focus measure is more of the descriptive factor.

 ## HDR 2015 Discussion
 - Discussing volunteer work, family work, and jobs/employment together.
+  - Also includes artistic work: contributes to social cohesion.

 ## Debunking Myths About the Third World
+- "Who are 'we' and 'them'?"
+  - 'Them' being the 3rd world countries.
 - As fertility rate (or family size) increases, lifespan decreases.
+  - The study done w/ the smartest students from Sweden; occurred because of preconceived notions.
 - On the topic of world distribution of income, Rosling showed how the "hump" (when looking at the Asian population) travelled from entirely in poverty to mostly middle class.
   - The data also predicts that in the future, the vast majority of the population will end up in the middle.
 - Child survivability is directly proportional to income.